cosmigo/pmotion-purebasic/README.md

     + [`/file-io/`][PoC file-io] — file I/O plugins:
         * [`/fake/`][PoC fake] — "FAKE" plugin example.
 - [`/tests/`][tests] — misc. modules tests.
-- [`pmotion_file-io.pbi`][fileio pb] — file I/O plugin boilerplate.
+- [`pmotion_file-io.pb`][fileio pb] — file I/O plugin boilerplate.
+- [`pmotion_file-io_barebones.pb`][fileio bbones pb] — file I/O plugin boilerplate, bare-bones version.
 - [`mod_logger.pbi`][mod_logger] — a developers' module that adds a log window to plugins.
 - [`LICENSE`][LICENSE] — MIT License.
 - [`validate.sh`][validate.sh] — validate code styles.

-## The File I/O Boilerplate
+## The File I/O Boilerplates

+- [`pmotion_file-io.pb`][fileio pb] — standard boilerplate v0.0.2
-- [`pmotion_file-io.pbi`][fileio pb] — v0.0.2
+- [`pmotion_file-io_barebones.pb`][fileio bbones pb] — bare-bones boilerplate v0.0.2

-The boilerplate is a code template to develop your custom file I/O on top of it.
+The boilerplate is a code template on top of which you can develop your custom file I/O.
 Although you can successfully compile the boilerplate into a DLL, it won't do anything useful unless you add to it some meaningful code (and most likely PMNG will complain about it when trying to register it, and fail to do so).

+There are two versions of the boilerplate: the standard boilerplate and the bare-bones version.
+The former contains useful comments and macros to facilitate newbies creating their first plugins, whereas the latter is a stripped down version for those who already know their way through plugins development.

-Although the boilerplate source code contains some useful comments, you'll still need to study the [File I/O Plugin Interface] documentation in order to create a plugin.
+Even though the standard boilerplate source code contains some useful comments, you'll still need to study the [File I/O Plugin Interface] documentation in order to create a plugin.
-Providing such documentation is beyond the scope of this project.
+Providing such documentation is currently beyond the scope of this project — but in the future we might add to this project a plugins documentation specifically written for PureBasic.

 ## The Logger Module